bayesical/dotfiles/README.md

 This is a repo which houses all the dotfiles (configuration files) which I use for my development environment.

-Having this as a public repository allows me to do two things:
+Having this as a public repository allows me to do the following things:

 1. To be able to recreate my development environment with a few trivial commands
-2. To allow others to take parts they like about my development environment or to be able to fully recreate it
+2. To allow others to take parts they like about my development environment or to be able to fully recreate
+3. To version control my configuration files

 ## Dependencies (Pre-requisite)